 Instead, healing requires increased blood flow so that cells and proteins can enter the damaged area and start to do their repair work.
 Incrediwear does just that: our sleeves and braces reduce swelling by increasing blood flow, speeding up the recovery process.
-Pros on the EF Education First Pro Cycling Team know this and are now all using Incrediwear to recover from muscle fatigue, overuse injuries and crashes.
+Pros on the EF Education First Pro Cycling Team know this and are now all using Incrediwear to recover from muscle fatigue, overuse injuries, and crashes.

 EF Pro Cycling Rider, Mike Woods, taken by Jojo Harper

-Plus, they have the added risk of travelling at super high speed on dangerous roads in incredibly close proximity to other athletes.
-It all adds up to a long danger list and, unfortunately, Pro cyclists spend a large part of their career recovering from injury.
+Plus, they have the added risk of traveling at super high speed on dangerous roads in incredibly close proximity to other athletes.
+It all adds up to a long list of dangers, and, unfortunately, pro cyclists spend a large part of their career recovering from injury.

 Depending upon the type of injury, controlling inflammation hastens healing, so your first response should be to reduce or eliminate swelling before it starts.
-But ice is a bad idea.
+That said, ice is a bad idea.
 It has been proven to delay healing and interfere with athletic performance, along with some other potentially harmful side effects.

 Instead, use an Incrediwear sleeve, which has the semiconductors germanium and carbon embedded in the fabric.
 It cools the body and limits vasodilation, which causes flooding in the tissue and, consequently, swelling.

 EF Pro Cycling Team Rider, Rigoberto Urán, with Incrediwear Founder, Jackson Corley.
 Taken by Jojo Harper.

 2) SEEK PROFESSIONAL ADVICE